falcosecurity/falco-website/content/en/docs/setup/packages.md

 * `ERROR failed: unable to find a prebuilt driver`

-This error message appears when the falcoctl driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built driver, neither as an eBPF probe nor as a kernel module, at the [Falco driver repository] (https://download.falco.org).
+This error message appears when the falcoctl driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built kernel module driver at the [Falco driver repository] (https://download.falco.org).

 {{% pageinfo color=info %}}